-There are many types of fuel cells, including proton exchange membrane (PEM), solid oxide (SOFC) and molten carbonate (MCFC).
-The fuel for fuel cells is a reducing gas that in the process gets oxidized, releasing electrons and thus creating electrical current.
+There are many types of fuel cells, including proton exchange membrane (PEM), solid oxide (SOFC), and molten carbonate (MCFC).
+The fuel for fuel cells is a reducing gas that in the process gets oxidized, releasing electrons and thus creating an electrical current.
 Some technologies, like PEM, can only operate on pure hydrogen (H2) while others (SOFC and MCFC) use synthesis gas (syngas, CO + H2).
-This second group is more relevant for bio-based processes because syngas can be derived from biomass via well understood pathways, including gasification or pyrolysis.
+This second group is more relevant for bio-based processes because syngas can be derived from biomass via well-understood pathways, including gasification or pyrolysis.

 Many see fuel cells as a key piece of our energy future for both stationary and mobile applications.
-However, due to several challenges over the past couple decades, the fuel cell revolution has always been beyond the horizon – infamously five years out.
-Despite fuel cell’s failure to revolutionize energy production, they have found some valuable niche, including some in the bio-economy, typically in situations where both power and heat are needed.
-Research and development on a range of fuel cell technologies is on-going and improvements are making their way into commercially available units.
-These advancements are lowering initial cost and increasing reliability, and thereby positively impacting return on investment and ability to finance units.
+However, due to several challenges over the past couple of decades, the fuel cell revolution has always been beyond the horizon – infamously five years out.
+Despite fuel cells’ failure to revolutionize energy production, they have found some valuable niches, including some in the bio-economy, typically in situations where both power and heat are needed.
+Research and development on a range of fuel cell technologies are ongoing, and improvements are making their way into commercially available units.
+These advancements are lowering initial cost and increasing reliability, thereby positively impacting return on investment and ability to finance units.